prathu2k4/02Marvel/README.md

 ![Image](https://www.upesy.com/cdn/shop/files/doc-breadboard-wiring-dht11-esp32-arduino-schematic.png)

-In this task, I implemented a temperature-controlled fan system using the ESP32, DHT11 sensor, and a DC motor controlled via a relay or motor driver.
+In this task, I implemented a temperature-controlled fan system using the ESP32, DHT11 sensor, and a DC motor controlled via L298N motor driver.
 The goal was to demonstrate automation by linking sensor readings to actuator control.

 The DHT11 sensor continuously measured ambient temperature, and the readings were displayed on the serial monitor.
 A predefined temperature threshold was set in the program.
 When the temperature exceeded this limit, the ESP32 activated the motor driver to turn on the fan.
 When the temperature dropped below the threshold, the motor turned off automatically.

 This project provided hands-on experience in sensor interfacing, serial monitoring, conditional logic, and actuator control.
 It demonstrated how embedded systems can be applied to real-world environmental automation.

----

-# **Project Completion Report**

-## **IoT Communication, Wired Protocols & Cloud Data Logging**

 ---

 ## **Task 3a – IoT Communication Protocols**